 Here are some definitions of photos we can help you with:

-Item photo: A picture of one of your products that shows a meal’s size, shape, colour and ingredients.
+Item photo: A picture of one of your products that shows a meal’s size, shape, color, and ingredients.

 Carousel photo: A single header photo or a collection of photos in the app that potential customers can easily flip through to get a sense of your menu and what you’re offering.